The Differential Fluid and transmission fluid are oils that play a significant part in your car’s performance.

 Differential Fluid has a specific procedure suited to operate with the manual gearbox.
 On the contrary, transmission lubricants are considerably consistent with automatic transmissions.

-Let’s look at some other key differences in the density, pressure, and resistance in the differential and transmission fluid.
+Let’s look at some other key differences in the differential and transmission fluid’s density, pressure, and resistance.

 |Density||Differential Fluids have a high density that helps in shock cushioning.||Transmission fluid has a comparatively low density to allow free flow.|